HarrysLapTimer/DreamMachineFan/README.md

 temperature is 46.0°C, keeping fan at 94 temperature is 45.8°C, setting fan to 95
 ...
+temperature is 45.2°C, keeping fan at 118 temperature is 45.0°C, setting fan to 119 temperature is 45.0°C, setting fan to 118 temperature is 45.2°C, keeping fan at 118 temperature is 45.0°C, setting fan to 119 temperature is 45.0°C, setting fan to 118 temperature is 45.0°C, keeping fan at 118 temperature is 45.0°C, keeping fan at 118 temperature is 45.0°C, keeping fan at 118 temperature is 45.0°C, keeping fan at 118 temperature is 45.0°C, keeping fan at 118 temperature is 45.0°C, keeping fan at 118 temperature is 45.0°C, keeping fan at 118 temperature is 45.0°C, keeping fan at 118 temperature is 45.0°C, keeping fan at 118 temperature is 45.0°C, keeping fan at 118
+...
 ```

 I suggest to montitor what is happening for an hour.
 Once you see it is fine in your environment and converges towards the set point temperature, you can make the script a permanent background process.